You have 3 options when it comes to purchasing cover.

-If you are ready to take out life insurance or income protection, you generally have two options to compare policies and apply for cover;
+If you are ready to take out life insurance or income protection, you generally have three options to compare policies and apply for cover;

-- Make an enquiry with an insurance consultant straight away and discuss different options available
+- With an adviser.
+Make an enquiry with an insurance consultant who can discuss the options available.

-- Compare products available from different insurance companies and purchase cover direct without the help of a consultant
+- Without an adviser.
+Compare products available from different insurance brands and purchase cover direct without the help of a consultant

 Compare Life insurance quotes from these direct brands